 How to Apply:

 Email your resume, a code sample, and a cover letter to email@example.com.

 Eyewire is a citizen science project that launched in 2012 from MIT.
 We’re now a part of Princeton and are one of the world’s leading neuroscience endeavors, making discoveries about how neurons translate information from the world outside the brain into something an animal understands.
 We sit at the intersection of neuroscience, machine learning, crowdsourcing, and design.
 You can read more about Eyewire in the New York Times (long read, TLDR), check out our fun projects in Fast Company, and watch this recent talk at TEDxKyoto for a concise overview of why we do what we do.

-Our small team works out of a sweet office space in downtown Boston right next to South Station.
+Our small team works out of a sweet WeWork office space in downtown Boston right next to South Station.
 With this size comes great freedom and autonomy that you won’t get working at a large company.
 Applicants must live in or be willing to relocate to Boston for this opportunity.

 Team members are employees of Princeton University but live in Boston, which means we get great benefits but don’t have to live in New Jersey.
-We’ve built some awesome VR experiences over the years, and our main office doubles as a holodeck these days (viva HTC VIVE!).
+Your Princeton benefits include generous vacation time, health insurance, 401k, tuition assistance, and more.

 Each summer, we run an internship program through Mass Art and Eyewire is taken over by illustrators and designers.
 There are many free events at WeWork.
 Keyword: free food and interesting people.
-There’s also and free unlimited coffee, tea, and beer on tap.
+There’s also free unlimited coffee, tea, and beer on tap.